PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 Zika virus infection is generally a non-severe febrile viral illness transmitted by mosquitoes.
 Zika virus infection should be considered in people who have recently travelled overseas.

-Scientific evidence particularly from outbreaks of Zika virus in Brazil and French Polynesia show that a Zika virus infection in a pregnant woman can be transmitted to the fetus, and can cause certain congenital abnormalities (including microcephaly).
+Scientific evidence from outbreaks of Zika virus show that a Zika virus infection in a pregnant woman can be transmitted to the fetus, and can cause certain congenital abnormalities (including microcephaly).
 Further studies are required to understand the degree of risk of an adverse outcome occurring and the factors that influence this risk.

 Specific travel precautions are recommended for pregnant women or women planning pregnancy.